CONSTITUTION AND BYLAWS OF THE NANAIMO FAMILY HISTORY SOCIETY

 ARTICLE 4.
 COMMITTEES

-- The President may, in consultation with the Executive Committee, appoint the Chair of each committee and may establish or discontinue committees.
+1. The President may, in consultation with the Executive Committee, appoint the Chair of each committee and may establish or discontinue committees

-- All candidates must have a nominator and second before they will be considered eligible for the election.
+a.
+All candidates must have a nominator and seconder before they will be considered eligible for the election.

-- Notify the NFHS membership of upcoming events or items of interest via email and monitor all incoming e-mails.
+c.
+Notify the NFHS membership of upcoming events or items of interest via email and monitor all incoming e-mails.
 The email Monitor is responsible to check the NFHS incoming email and distribute as appropriate.
-In addition the email Monitor shall keep an up-to-date listing of the NFHS members and send email notices of meetings along with other information that may arise.
+In addition, the email Monitor shall keep an up-to-date listing of the NFHS members and send email notices of meetings along with other information that may arise.

 ARTICLE 5.
 MEETINGS